sysgears/apollo-universal-starter-kit/docs/deployment.md

 # Deployment with Apollo Universal Starter Kit

-## Deploying to Linux Running Node.js
+## Deploying to Linux Running on Node.js

 1. Clone the latest stable starter kit.